AlveenaKhan784784/Chinook-SQL-Project/README.md

 # Chinook-SQL-Project

 #### This project explores the Chinook music store database using SQL queries written and executed in **MySQL**.
-The Chinook database simulates a digital media store with tables like `Customer`, `Invoice`, `Track`, and `Genre`, making it a great resource for learning and practicing SQL queries for data analysis.
+The Chinook database simulates a digital media store with tables like `Customer`, `Invoice`, `Track`, `Genre` etc, making it a great resource for learning and practicing SQL queries for data analysis.

 ## Files Included